odpi/egeria-docs/site/docs/concepts/audit-log.md

 # Audit Log

-The audit log provides detailed information relating to the activities within an [OMAG Server](omag-server.md).
+The audit log provides detailed information relating to the activities within an [OMAG Server](/egeria-docs/concepts/omag-server).

 It builds on the [Audit Log Framework](/egeria-docs/frameworks/alf) to support multiple destinations for the audit log records written to the audit log by the server's subsystems.

 ![Figure 1](audit-log-record-structure.svg)
 > **Figure 1:** Structure of the audit log record

-Details of the supported audit log store connectors and how to set them up are described in the various sub-sections of the [configuring an OMAG Server](/egeria-docs/guides/admin/servers) portion of the administration guide.
+--8<-- "snippets/tasks/configuring-the-audit-log.md"

 --8<-- "snippets/abbr.md"